The Ricky Gervais Show: Creation

-According to Emily Bell, editor-in-chief of Guardian Unlimited, Gervais and Merchant had approached the Guardian with the idea of the show.
+According to Emily Bell, editor-in-chief of Guardian Unlimited, Gervais and Merchant had approached The Guardian with the idea of the show.
 Bell said that they had switched to a podcast format for greater control over content and access to a larger audience.
-The first 12 episodes were released free of charge through the Guardian Unlimited website.
+The first twelve episodes were released free of charge through the Guardian Unlimited website.

-Series one
+Series 1 (December 2005–February 2006)

 The first series of podcasts began on 5 December 2005, and a new episode was released each Monday for the next twelve weeks.
 The show relies heavily on the wit and bizarre theories of Pilkington, who was then unemployed, having left his job as radio producer at XFM.
 The podcast focuses more on Pilkington as a primary figure of humour in the show in various ways, including questions directed at him that have been emailed in, either by fans of the show or by Gervais and Merchant themselves.

-Series two
+Series 2 (February–April 2006)

-Series two of the podcast began on 28 February 2006.
+The second series of podcasts began on 28 February 2006.
 It consisted of six episodes with the final one released on 4 April 2006.
-The series saw the return of Karl's Diary and Rockbusters.

-With the start of series two, the formerly free Ricky Gervais Show shifted to a pay model.
-As a result, the show is now classified as an audiobook.
-It is available through Audible and the iTunes Store with individual episodes.
-The reason for this addition, according to Ricky on the podcast, is because The Guardian agreed to pay for the bandwidth for 12 episodes, and any further episodes would have to be paid for out of their personal finances.
+The formerly free podcast shifted to a pay model and was available on Audible and iTunes as individual episodes.
+The reason for this addition, according to Ricky on the podcast, is because The Guardian had agreed to pay for the bandwidth for 12 episodes, and any further episodes would have to be paid for out of their personal finances.

-Series three
+Series 3 (August–September 2006)

-Series three of the podcasts was released on 22 August 2006.
-This season saw the return of Karl's Diary as well as a new feature based on Pilkington's attempts at Poetry.
-All other features were abandoned, with the rest of each episode focusing instead on conversation.
+The third series of podcasts began on 22 August 2006.
 The season had the same pricing implementation as season two, although the file quality was increased.

 At the end of the sixth episode, Gervais and Merchant agreed to put the show on an indefinite hiatus.

-Series four: The Podfather Trilogy
+Series 4: The Podfather Trilogy (October–December 2006)

-Three free podcasts were announced.
-The first was released on 31 October 2006, to coincide with Halloween, the next was on 23 November, coinciding with Thanksgiving, and the last was released on 24 December 2006, to coincide with Christmas.
+Towards the end of 2006, three free podcasts were announced.
+The first was released on 31 October, to coincide with Halloween, the next was on 23 November, coinciding with Thanksgiving, and the last was released on 24 December, to coincide with Christmas.

-Fame special
+Fame special (2007)

 A special podcast was made available as a giveaway to people who went to see Gervais' stand-up tour Fame, which played from January to April 2007.
-It was later released for free to the public in October of that year.
+It was later released for free to the public in October of the same year.

-Hour-Long Bonus Podcast
+Hour-Long Bonus Podcast (November 2007)

 On 25 November 2007, Gervais, Merchant and Pilkington released a free podcast.
-Originally released as an extra on the audio CD release of series one, it was later made available free through iTunes.
+Originally released as an extra on the audio CD release of series 1, it was later made available free through iTunes.